thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-21-dragino-lorashield-on-AU915-using-arduino-lmic-library.md

 - [thomaslaurenson/arduino-lmic](https://github.com/thomaslaurenson/arduino-lmic)

 Initially, I didn't want to fork the MCCI Arduino-LMIC library.
 I feel that there are so many forks, each with changes for: 1) To work on a specific frequency, or 2) To work with a specific device.
 However, putting all the code in one place seemed like a good solution.
-The future of my fork will be only to include sketch files, and small changes to make the installation process easier for the end-user.
+The future of my fork will be only to include new sketch files for specific devices or authentication method, and small changes to make the installation process easier for the end-user.
 I will try to pull updates from MCCI when necessary to keep the fork updated as well.
-If there is a major problem or changes with the AU915 code, I would rather submit a pull request to the actual MCCI form of the project - who are doing an excellent job at updating code and fixing community issues.
+If there is a major problem or changes with the AU915 code, I would rather submit a pull request to the actual MCCI fork of the project - who are doing an excellent job at updating code and fixing community issues.
 Well done MCCI!

 ## Quickstart

+- Download and install the Arduino IDE
-- Make sure you are in the _libraries_ directory of your Arduino IDE installation
+- Add my fork of the MCCI Arduino-LMIC library to the _libraries_ directory of your Arduino IDE installation
-- Clone the Arduino-LMIC library into the _libraries_ folder:
+    - Option 1: Clone the Arduino-LMIC library into the _libraries_ folder:

 {% highlight bash %}
 git clone https://github.com/thomaslaurenson/arduino-lmic.git
 {% endhighlight %}

+    - Option 2: Download the ZIP of the repository and use the  _Add .ZIP Library..._ functionality in the Arduino IDE
 - Copy the provided sketch for the Dragino LoRa Shield from the `examples` folder into the Arduino Sketchbook folder
 - Open the sketch for your device, change your COM port to the attached device, and _Upload_
 - Check the _Serial Monitor_ on baud `115200` to check the device is functioning

+If you require further information, please continue reading for a full explanation.

 ## Arduino Environment Setup